 - Co-occurring mental health issues (dual diagnosis), such as depression, bipolar disorder, anxiety, and PTSD

 Opioid drugs like heroin and prescription painkillers are depressant drugs, with effects like shallowed breathing, slowed heart rate, and drowsiness.
 Although detox from opioids is not life-threatening, the symptoms are extremely uncomfortable.
 Often, withdrawal symptoms are the main reason for addicts to engage in drug-seeking behavior, to find any means to “get well.”

 Withdrawal symptoms may be mild to severe and can include the following:

-Every case of drug detox is a natural process occurring through the body’s metabolic process and expels toxins associated with drugs of abuse.
+Every case at drug detox centers is a natural process occurring through the body’s metabolic process and expels toxins associated with drugs of abuse.

 The only exception to this is a process called rapid opiate detox.
 Rapid opiate detox is only for opioids, and it is an inpatient process during which a person under general anesthetic receives an intravenous administration of naloxone which is an opioid antagonist.
 While under anesthesia, the naloxone flushes all opioids from the body in a matter of hours.

 Although it seems like a fast way to get clean and avoid withdrawal symptoms, rapid opiate detox does not accomplish all that is promises.
 Rapid opiate detox has fallen out of favor in the addiction treatment community for several reasons.

 - After completion, most patients are left feeling significant pain and cannot resume normal activity for several days, and even then, cravings often remain strong